1: It always starts. Once Upon a time

 "Hi, are you here with anyone?
 Are you all alone?"
 The woman softly smiled as she bent down onto one knee to look the girl in the eye.

 "Sure, we'll come with you.
-Come on, Zyan!"
+Come on, Zyon!"
 The little girl gently placed her stuffed animal into her bag and started to follow the woman – taking her hand into hers as they walked down the path through the park.

 "Isabella."
 The girl did not show any signs of being afraid as she smiled from ear to ear, staring up at the woman that found her.